-Under certain conditions, a judgment that is more biased may be more valuable than a less unbiased judgment.
-Intuitively speaking, an investor who is modestly favorable to a stock which turns out to earn very high rate of return will perform better than an investor who is modestly favorable to a stock which turns out to earn moderately high rate of return.
+Under certain conditions, a judgment that is more biased may be more valuable than a less biased judgment.
+Suppose two investors are moderately favorable to two different stocks and each buys moderately amount of shares of respective stock.
+Subsequently, one stock performs very well and the other performs moderately well.
+Then the judgment of the investor who bought the stock that performs well is more biased.
+At the same time, the return from his investment is higher.
 This shows that value and bias of judgment are two distinct concepts.
 It will help clarify discussion in behavioral literature, which often identifies bias with low value of judgment.
 The theory of judgment bridges the chasm between the concept of information and cognitive bias.
 This will help provides a common framework for behavioral and informational perspectives in understanding financial market.